In this guide you will find information to help you figure out how you want to level to 70.

 Gearing as you level: If you are questing then your quest gear will see you through all the way to 70 with no issues.
 Some slots (such as seal and synergy crystal) will stay empty til you get the level 70 ones, this is not a problem.
 If you are doing instant adventures and switching to questing every so often then you may find yourself a little undergeared (wearing level 20 gear at level 53 for example), as long as you are managing to kill things with ease then this wont be a problem, eventually you will get more gear.

 Help I cant kill stuff!
-Some of the questlines can be quite challenging, with more difficult ‘boss’ mobs towards the ends of some of them, you can ask friends to help you, or go to another zone and go back when you are more powerful.
+Some of the questlines can be quite challenging, with more difficult ‘boss’ mobs towards the ends of some of them, you can ask friends to help you (or just use them to sidekick), or go to another zone and go back when you are more powerful.
 If you are finding it difficult to kill normal mobs that are the same level as you then first check your gear, if the majority of your gear is within a few levels of your character then its likely to be your spec that is letting you down.
 If you are massively undergeared then you can fill out or upgrade gear slots by buying gear with void stones on the rift store (or at adventure vendors).
 If it is your spec, then you should look up a proper levelling spec for your class and ensure you follow it.

 Questing vs Instant Adventures